darkiyy/sonar-gdscript/README.md

 GDScript SonarQube Plugin
 ==========

-A basic GDScript Plugin for SonarQube 9.x
-Tested with Godot 3.
+A basic GDScript Plugin for SonarQube  10.x (started programming for 9.x) Tested with GDScript 4, should be compatible with Godot 3, but I am currently not testing GDScript 3.

 The plugin isn't nearly finished.
 It is terrible in many ways.